vercel/next.js/docs/advanced-features/preview-mode.md

 Static Generation is useful when your pages fetch data from a headless CMS.
 However, it’s not ideal when you’re writing a draft on your headless CMS and want to **preview** the draft immediately on your page.
 You’d want Next.js to render these pages at **request time** instead of build time and fetch the draft content instead of the published content.
 You’d want Next.js to bypass Static Generation only for this specific case.

-Next.js has the feature called **Preview Mode** which solves this problem.
-Here’s an instruction on how to use it.
+Next.js has a feature called **Preview Mode** which solves this problem.
+Here are instructions on how to use it.

 ## Step 1.
 Create and access a preview API route